ajmcateer/GotifyDesktop/README.md

 ### Linux
 Download the file navigate to the exe in a terminal and run the following commands

-chmod 777 ./GotifyDesktop-Linux
+chmod 775 ./GotifyDesktop-Linux

 ./GotifyDesktop-Linux

 ### Mac
 Should be the same as Linux I do not have a Mac to test on though.
-If I get more detailed instructions I will update.